-The Board of Studies (BoS) recommends that all courses, including Major, Minor, SEC, MDC, and VAC, may be taught by teachers with qualifications such as MTTM, MTM, MBA (Tourism), MTHM, and MTA.
-For optimal course delivery, the following specialized courses should ideally be taught by faculty members who possess the aforementioned qualifications along with specialization in hotel management or operations including BHM and BTHM.
+Board of Studies (BoS) recommends that all courses including Major, Minor, SEC, MDC, and VAC may be taught by teachers with qualifications such as MTTM, MTM, MBA (Tourism), MTHM and MTA.
+However, the minor courses such as KU1DSCTTM103 (Basics of Food Production), KU2DSCTTM105 (Housekeeping Operations), KU2DSCTTM106 (Food and Beverage Service) and KU3DSCTTM204 (Basics of Food Science and Nutrition) may be preferably taught by teachers with the above qualification who had studied Hotel Management/ Operations as their specialization either at UG or PG level for the efficient delivery of the courses.